This section is only for final, post-defence submission of theses and dissertations.

 For UBC-Vancouver students, the Koerner Library Research Commons on campus offers help with converting your thesis to a PDF.

-Name the file using the following format, all lower case:
+Name the PDF file using the following format, all lower case:

 Your gradmonth is the month in which your degree will formally be conferred by Senate.
 It will be either February, May, September, or November.
 It might not be the same as the month in which you will be attending Congregation (convocation ceremonies), as Congregation is only held in May and November.